renuo/redmine-semantic-search/SETUP.md

 If you prefer to use OpenAI's models for embeddings:

 1.  **Ensure API Key is Set:**
     Make sure you have your OpenAI API Key.
+    It's recommended to create a `.env` file in your Redmine root directory and add the following line, replacing `"YOUR_OPENAI_API_KEY"` with your actual key:
+    ```env
+    OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
+    ```
+    Then, ensure your Redmine server loads this `.env` file (e.g., by using a gem like `dotenv-rails`).
-You can set it as an environment variable:
+    Alternatively, you can set it as an environment variable:
     ```bash
     export OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
     ```
-    Replace `"YOUR_OPENAI_API_KEY"` with your actual key.
-It's recommended to add this to your shell profile (e.g., `.zshrc`, `.bashrc`) for persistence.
+    It's recommended to add this to your shell profile (e.g., `.zshrc`, `.bashrc`) for persistence if not using a `.env` file.

 2.  **Configure Plugin Settings:**
-    Navigate to the plugin settings in Redmine (at `http://localhost:3000/settings/plugin/redmine_semantic_search`):
+    Navigate to the plugin settings in Redmine (at `http://localhost:3000/settings/plugin/redmine_semantic_search`) and enter the following details:
     *   Leave the **Base URL** empty to use the default OpenAI API URL.
     *   Enter your desired **Embedding Model** (e.g., `text-embedding-ada-002`).